anton-k/mig/docs/src/00-foreword.md

 ## How to install library

-We can install it from hackage. we need to use the library [mig-server](https://hackage.haskell.org/package/mig-server)
+We can install it from hackage.
+We need to use the library [mig-server](https://hackage.haskell.org/package/mig-server)

 With cabal we can install it from Hackage: